 Singer Celine Dion has well and truly reinvented herself as everybody’s favourite haute couture queen, establishing herself as one of the bravest style icons on the scene today.
-Whether she’s shutting down the 2019 Met Gala in a dandelion headdress or weeping on the front row at Valentino’s Haute Couture presentation, nobody loves fashion more than Celine Dion.
-Especially when it comes to shoes.
+Whether she’s shutting down the 2019 Met Gala pink carpet in a dandelion headdress or weeping in the front row at Valentino’s Haute Couture presentation, nobody loves fashion more than Celine Dion.
+Especially when it comes to her shoe collection.

 Dion revealed during a carpool karaoke segment on The Late Late Show with James Corden that she had “maybe” ten thousand pairs of shoes, which she keeps in a warehouse in Vegas.
 The singer, who has a home in Florida, also revealed that her shoe closet there was a Clueless fantasy come to life as she actually has a computerised system to help her locate her favourite Manolo Blahniks.